takoikatakotako/en.swiswiswift.com/content/post/2020-02-19/index.md

 +++
-title =  "SwiftUIのListのSectionの色を変える"
-url = "2020-02-19"
-date = "2020-02-19"
-description = "SwiftUIのListのSectionの色を変える"
-tags = [
+title =  "Change the color of Section of List in SwiftUI" url = "2020-02-19" date = "2020-02-19" description = "Change the color of Section of List in SwiftUI" tags = [
     "Swift"
 ]